 Light

-Solar radiation is radiant energy (particularly electromagnetic energy) emitted from the surface of the sun, which is powered by nuclear fusion.
+Solar radiation Solar radiation is radiant energy (particularly electromagnetic energy) emitted from the surface of the sun, which is powered by nuclear fusion.
 The electromagnetic radiation emitted by the sun shows a wide range of wavelengths.
 Fortunately, the highly injurious ionizing radiation does not penetrate the earth's atmosphere.
 About half of the radiation which reaches the earth surface is in the visible short-wave part of the electromagnetic spectrum.
 The other half is mostly in the near-infrared part, with some in the ultraviolet part of the spectrum.